Adding an AWS account as a source

 -

+Only if you are adding the AWS account in the Subscription context.
 From the Protection Set drop-down menu, select the protection set to which you want to add the AWS account.
-By default, the AWS account is added to the currently selected protection set.

 -